jrief/django-formset/docs/source/intro.rst

 By using **django-formset** on the other hand, each Django form corresponds to its own self-contained ``<form>``-element.
-Inside each of these forms, all field names remain unmodified and on submission, each form introduces its own namespace, so that the form data is submitted as a dictionary of field-value-pairs.
-By doing so, we can even nest forms deeply, something currently not possible with Django FormSets_.
+Inside each of these forms, all field names remain unmodified and on submission, each form introduces its own namespace, so that the form data is submitted as a dictionary of field-value-pairs, where each value can be a subdictionary or array.
+By doing so, we can nest forms deeply, something currently not possible with Django FormSets_.

 .. _Form: https://docs.djangoproject.com/en/stable/topics/forms/
 .. _FormSets: https://docs.djangoproject.com/en/stable/topics/forms/formsets/